hfaas/com.qubino/README.md

     * ZMNHKD1 (Flush Heat & Cool Thermostat): input 2 and 3 can not be used in Flows
     * ZMNHIA2 (Flush On/Off Thermostat): input 2 and 3 can not be used in Flows
     * ZMNHSD1 (DIN Dimmer): input 1 can not be used in Flows

+### Known limitations
+* ZMNHID (Flush On/Off Thermostat) does not support the use of Flow Cards for the inputs 1, 2 and 3.
+This is because of a firmware issue with the device itself.